TonyTheGreat1/tony-yusupov-HackerU-Project-final/README.md

 6. pong - to control the blue wall press W/S, and the red press the arrow up/ arrow down.

 7. countries API - allow you to search any country you want in the search bar on top.

+lastly i must mension that i straggled with javascript a lot and had to learn throughout the project and barely managed to finish it in time anyway thanks for you time and enjoy!!! ;)